 2009).
 Social capital is "a type of resource (social relationships) that facilitates action (e.g. cultivating trust, sharing information)" (Neal, 2015, p.
 370).
 Social capital is the resource that makes it possible to borrow hardware tools from your neighbour, get a ride to a store, or have someone watch your kid for an afternoon.
-Social capital cannot replace the need for equitable distribution of resources between communities can inequity of existing assets and adding on additional intangible supports (Baycan & Öner, 2022; Price-Spratlen & Santoro, 2011).
+Social capital cannot replace the need for equitable distribution of resources between communities and neighbourhoods, but it can mitigate inequity by maximizing the value of existing assets and adding on additional intangible supports (Baycan & Öner, 2022; Price-Spratlen & Santoro, 2011).